-"You didn't see any lady down there when you went to visit your cousins?"
+"You didn't see any abandoned lady down there when you went to visit your cousins?"

 Well, maybe my friend hadn't gone into THAT specific building.

-Knowing that my friend was deeply involved with programs and counseling for women suffering abuse or mental illness, I asked her if the columnist could contact her and at which number.
+Knowing that my friend was deeply involved with programs and counseling for women suffering abuse or mental illness, I asked her if the columnist could contact her.

 But then the columnist added other details of the situation (which were expressed in a huffy self-righteous style).

-Because what the columnist now described sounded a lot like one of those schizophrenic ladies you sometimes see hanging out on the streets of the frum neighborhoods of Jerusalem - streets where these mentally ill stragglers enjoy more safety and more compassion than in other areas.
+Because what the columnist now described sounded a lot like one of those schizophrenic ladies you sometimes see hanging out on the streets of the frum neighborhoods of Jerusalem—neighborhoods where these mentally ill stragglers enjoy more safety and more compassion than in other areas.

 A a couple of days later, I got another email from the columnist stating that my friend couldn't be reached because the number connected to a fax.

 I'd been calling my friend at that exact number for years and never encountered a fax.